“I am building my church among the Somali people.”

 Listen as they talk about wrestling with what God’s will is, and how they have walked through this disappointment and displacement alongside their children.
 They’ll also offer advice for others feeling a call to serve as missionaries or other overseas ministry service.

 Though there has been deep grief in leaving their home, there has also been joy.
 Since Luke and Kate left Myanmar, three people in their village have been baptized as new believers.
-They are thrilled to see local believers taking the reigns of ministry and leading others to Christ.
+They are thrilled to see local believers taking the reins of ministry and leading others to Christ.

 Please pray for Luke, Kate and their family as they consider two opportunities—outside the country—where they could continue to serve the people of Myanmar.